 How often do you find yourself saying “we should have thought of that!” when your competition introduces something new?
-If you’re tired of playing catch-up and struggling to find the time to focus on innovative thinking and innovations that will add value to your customers, you’ll love the November blog posts, where we’ll focus on ways to help you uncover great ideas and lead your market.
+If you’re tired of playing catch-up and struggling to find the time to focus on innovative thinking and innovations that will add value to your customers, this blog post will provide quick inspiration to help you uncover great ideas and lead your market.

-If Innovation has been on your To Do list in 2016, but you haven’t quite gotten around to it or want to do a better job in 2017, you’ll need to shift your good intentions into execution.
+If Innovation has been on your To Do list for some time, but you haven’t quite gotten around to it or want to do a better job in 2018, you’ll need to shift your good intentions into execution.
 Let’s go have some fun with this!

 Innovative Thinking – How Do We Get Started?

 The first step is to provoke some fresh conversation, so liven up your next leadership team meeting with these 5 Tough Love Questions: